srpn97/simple-weather-app/backend/README.md

 Prerequisites
 Before you begin, ensure you have Node.js installed on your system.
 This project uses npm (Node Package Manager) to manage dependencies.

-Clone the project.
-And Open a terminal at root and move into simple-weather-app

 ```
 cd simple-weather-app
 ```

 ## Project setup

 ```
 npm install
 ```